 Our Department works closely with the Form tutors and Pupil Support Officers to ensure needs of pupils are being met.
 Several members of staff (including the SENDCo) have attended the MHFA (Mental Health First Aid) course for schools.
 Teaching staff and HLTAs have also received some training.

 The School Nurse visits regularly and an appointment can be requested.
-Where specialist intervention is required, the School works with Child & Adolescent Mental Health Services (CAMHs) and will refer to other agencies through the Early Help Assessment as appropriate.
+Where specialist intervention is required, the School works with Child & Adolescent Mental Health Services (CAMHs), and will refer to other agencies through the Early Help Assessment as appropriate.
+Where appropriate referrals may be made to CHUMS, mental health and emotional wellbeing service for young people.
 For students with particular needs the Educational Psychologist may be consulted.
 Some staff have attended an attachment disorder course.
 Where appropriate, the School will consult with the Virtual School or Post Adoption Support Services.